Attending the Piano Institute?

 * Games and outdoor activities!

 * Supervised practice is provided.
 Optional additional practice time is available.

 What is the daily schedule for the piano institute?

-On Friday morning, each student will play a brief (5 min. maximum) audition.
+On the first Saturday evening, each student will play a brief (5 min. maximum) audition.
 Plan to play a repertoire piece that is polished and memorized.
-The purpose of this audition is twofold: first, we will be choosing a few students to play in the master classes, and second, we will be recording a DVD of each student to use in the video analysis class on Saturday.
+The purpose of this audition is so that we can choose a few students to play in the master classes and discover your current repertoire.

-Each day you will have at least two hours of required practice.
+Each day you will have at least two or three hours of required practice.
 Plan accordingly.
 Bring a few polished and memorized repertoire, but also bring repertoire that is not yet polished so you do not run out of things to practice.
-You will have two private lessons and four group lessons, so that is another reason to bring all of the music you are currently preparing or plan to work on in the coming year.
+You will have three private lessons and one group lesson, so that is another reason to bring all of the music you are currently preparing or plan to work on in the coming year.

 Will my performances be recorded?

 Professional digital audio recordings will be available of the final showcase recitals.